lorenzoMcD/rideshareapp/README.md

 # rideshareapp

-** this isn't my code , this is code I found online that im using in order to learn how to build lyft/uber clone
+** this is code I found online that I'm using in order to learn how to build lyft/uber clone